Service Tiers

 Models in the public catalog are assigned a catalog role that controls which tiers they can be deployed on:

 - Deployable: The default role for newly shared models.
-The model is visible in the catalog but can only be used with the XIM tier.
-This means other users can see the model but must deploy it on their own infrastructure.
+The model is visible in the catalog but can only be used with the Self-Hosted tier.
+Other users can see the model in the catalog but must deploy it on their own infrastructure.

 -

-shared.
-When shared infrastructure no longer has the model cached, the
+When no shared agent has the model cached, the platform demotes the catalog

 For details on how model sharing works and how to publish models to the catalog, see the Model Sharing documentation.